Tip for Updating Your Compliance Program: SEC Focus on Hedge Clauses

 Tip #1 - Get ready for SEC focus on hedge clauses in advisory agreements

-It’s no secret that the SEC does not like to see provisions in investment management agreements that limit an adviser’s liability, more commonly known as “hedge clauses.”
+It’s no secret that the SEC does not like to see provisions in investment management agreements that limit an investment adviser’s liability, more commonly known as “hedge clauses.”
 Generally, the SEC frowns on hedge clauses because it believes they mislead less sophisticated clients into thinking they cannot exercise their legal rights against an adviser under federal or state law.
-Based on recent SEC activity, it may be time to review and reconsider the use of hedge clauses in advisory agreements, not just for retail clients but also for private funds.
+Based on recent SEC activity, it may be time to review and reconsider the use of hedge clauses in investment advisory agreements, not just for retail clients but also for private funds.

 In 2019, the SEC issued its Commission Interpretation Regarding Standard of Conduct for Investment Advisers (the Interpretation), where it maintained that although an adviser can limit the scope of its duties to its client by contract, it cannot waive its fiduciary duties.
 In the Interpretation, the SEC prohibited the use of hedge clauses in retail client agreements because they are inherently misleading: